Fellows During a Group Discussion.

 Supporting Lived-Experience Leadership.

-In 2024 we will be launching the Global Disability Leadership Academy to support the unique but largely untapped leadership potential of disability justice leaders, especially women and girls and emerging young leaders.
+This year, 2025 we launched the Global Disability Leadership Academy to support the unique but largely untapped leadership potential of disability justice leaders, especially women and girls and emerging young leaders.
 Many of these groups have received little or no support with their leadership journey.
-But their leadership would contribute to a diverse and thriving disability justice movements.
+But their leadership would contribute to a diverse and thriving disability justice movement.

 We want to support the global network of disability justice activists to become the next generation of change makers.